Mitra (Hindu god): Distinct characteristics

 In some of their aspects, Varuna is lord of the cosmic rhythm of the sun and other celestial spheres, while Mitra brings forth the light at dawn, which was covered by Varuna the previous evening.
 Mitra is also independently identified as being force by which the course of the sun is regulated (ṛta); Savitr (RV 1.35) is identified with Mitra because of those regulations, and Vishnu (RV 1.154) takes his three steps by those regulations.
 Agni is kindled before dawn to produce Mitra, and when kindled is Mitra.

 In the Atharvaveda, Mitra is again associated with sunrise, and is contrasted with Varuna's association with the evening.
 In the Brahmanas, the exegetical commentaries on the Vedas, the associations with morning and evening lead Mitra to be connected with the day, and Varuna with night.
 Also in Shatapatha Brahmana, Mitra-Varuna is analyzed as "the Counsel and the Power" – Mitra being the priesthood (Purohita), and Varuna the royal power (Rājān).

 In Post-Vedic texts

 Mitra appears in post-Vedic Hindu scriptures like the Ramayana, the Mahabharata, and the Puranas.
-However, his role gets significantly reduced and little is mentioned about him other than him being a solar deity and an Aditya, (the sons of the goddess Aditi, fathered by the sage Kashyapa).
+However, his role becomes greatly diminished and little is said of him other than that he is a solar deity and an Aditya, (the sons of the goddess Aditi, fathered by the sage Kashyapa).
 According to Bhagavata Purana, Revati (lit. 'prosperity') is the name of Mitra's wife and the couple has three sons—Utsarga, Arishtha and Pippala.